Discovering Kimolos – Pristine & Authentic

 True hospitality still exists in Greece and I was fortunate to experience this part of my culture while visiting the pristine island of Kimolos.

 My Inspiring Trip To Kimolos

 I recently visited the island of Kimolos where my dad’s family is from and I was fortunate to experience the real meaning of Greek hospitality.
-With a friend we booked a place on Airbnb for a 3-day stay and arrived on Kimolos on a scorching hot summer day.
+With social distancing in mind, my friend and i decided to book an Airbnb for a 3-day stay and arrived on Kimolos island on a warm summer afternoon.
 When we found our rental, we were welcomed by our host, an elderly man about 75 years of age, who would ultimately change my mood and my whole perspective on Greek hospitality.

 He showed us into our quaint apartment, relatively new and neatly organized.
 We could see the effort put into making this space a cozy corner for guests to relax.
 The man was extremely helpful, explaining every little detail to us even though it was completely unnecessary.
 His eagerness to make us feel at home was the finest example of typical Greek hospitality!
 Then, he took a tray that he had previously put on our balcony table, only to uncover fresh from the oven, homemade Ladenia – a traditional pie of Kimolos made of tomato, onion, and extra virgin olive oil – that his wife had lovingly prepared just for us!
 Not to mention, the home-made cookies in all sorts of flavors nicely wrapped sitting on the dinner table.
 This simple gesture conveyed a sense of authenticity and made our hearts melt.